ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Results and discussion

 Next, in Fig.~\ref{fig:ngram} we show word-cloud charts for different words in the condensed matter articles' titles.
 A word cloud is a collection, or cluster, of words depicted in different sizes.
 The bigger and bolder the word appears, the more often it's mentioned within a given text and the more importance it holds.
 We find that first-principle, electronic structure, graphene, thin film, surface, carbon nanotube, two dimensional, magnetic etc. are some of the most common words in this subtopic.
 Similarly, Josephson junction, superconductivity, d wave, single crystal etc. are the most common words in the super-con category.
 Polymer, diffusion and fluid words are common ones in the soft category.
 Words like quantum-dot, quantum-well, spin-orbit, Hall-effect, topological insulator, quantum hall are common in mesh-hall category.
 The stat-mech category has phase-transition, fluctuation, dynamic, Thermodynamic etc. as some of the common words.
 The words like Hubbard-model, density-wave, spin-liquid etc. are common in str-el category.
 Words such as disorder, spin glass, network etc. are common in dis-nn category.
 Interestingly, some words such as two-dimensional occur in all the categories showing such class are one of the highly investigated materials.
 Similarly, the words such as magnetic and superconductivity occur in multiple categories showing such class of materials are investigated by experts in multiple domains.
+Similar analysis can be done for the PubChem dataset as well with the tools provided in the ChemNLP package.